In brief

 HR Data projects are essential today for transforming human resources.
 They help to make informed decisions, better understand internal dynamics and anticipate skills needs.
 However, many of these projects fail to deliver value or endure.
-Here are 5 common mistakes encountered in the field, along with tips on how to avoid them and make all your HR Data projects a success.

 1 – Unclear or overly ambitious targets

 One of the most common mistakes is to start an HR Data project without having defined clear objectives.
-Saying you want to “make better use of HR data” is not enough.
+Saying you want to“make better use of HR data” is not enough.
 It’s crucial to have precise, measurable objectives, in line with the company’s challenges, such as reducing turnover or optimizing recruitment.

 How to avoid it?